Chatham Islands: Internal transport

 By the 1920s a number of formal tracks had been created around the ports.
-After the end of the Second World War the Ministry of Works constructed a gravel road and bridges to Owenga.
+After the end of the Second World War the Ministry of Works constructed a gravel road and bridges to Ōwenga.
 Tracks continued to be created but often did not conform with the "paper roads" on Smith's survey.
 Most islanders continued to travel by horses.
 To transport a number of people or freight, islanders would use a cart pulled by a single horse called a "konake" or "Chatham islands truck", which had a pair of wheels at the rear and sled-type runners at the front which assisted it in travelling over the soft soil covering the island.
 Another option was a "jogger" which was pulled by two horses and which used pneumatic tires.
 The tracks, or lack of them, were so bad that Norman Kirk (who was the local MP) on a visit to the islands in the late 1950s described a trip by Land Rover that took four hours to cover 31 miles.
-The Land Rover was accompanied by a tractor those task it was to pull the other vehicle out when it became bogged.
+The Land Rover was accompanied by a tractor whose task it was to pull the other vehicle out when it became bogged.

 Using funds provided by the New Zealand government, a project was undertaken in 1969–70 to turn these tracks into formal roads to connect the airport at Hapapu, Kaingaroa, Manganui, Port Hutt, the Tuku and roads around Waitangi.
 The contract was awarded to Roger Mahon from Canterbury who shipped construction equipment to the islands.
-With the agreements of the islanders, he and the project engineer Brian Pease choose the best route, rather than follow the paper roads laid out in the 1870s and 1880s.
+With the agreements of the islanders, he and the project engineer Brian Pease chose the best route, rather than follow the paper roads laid out in the 1870s and 1880s.
 The islanders assisted in the work by providing quarried rock and other hardfill at little or no cost to the project.
 Due to the benefits they were receiving from the improvement in access to their properties, landowners opted to receive no compensation for the value of the land taken for the roads.
 As a road was constructed, the surveyor Kenneth Wynne followed behind pegging out the legal road boundaries of what in many cases were wider roads and more roads than specified in the contract.

-Today there is a small section of tar-sealed road between Waitangi and Te One, but the majority of the islands' roads are still gravel.
+There is a small section of tar-sealed road between Waitangi and Te One, but the majority of the roads are gravel.